 - Seamless integration with other Windows apps

 If you’re a business owner, it pays to invest in the tools and technologies that can bring your workforce together.
-Next, let’s discuss a few ways SharePoint can strengthen and sharpen your organization.
+Next, let’s discuss a few ways SharePoint on premises or SharePoint Online can strengthen and improve your organization.

 Your SharePoint solution integrates with the Microsoft Office Suite, including Microsoft Excel, PowerPoint, Word, and Outlook as well as Microsoft Unified Communications and Microsoft Exchange Server.
 Users can also access line-of-business systems, including Microsoft Dynamics CRM.

 Think about the workflows you have in place to manage your day-to-day business activities.
-How does your business handle initiating, managing and reporting on common functions?
+How does your business handle initiating, managing and reporting on standard functions?
 Some of the most common activities include:

 - Routing a document or item for approval